 File systems and communication

-CodeFactor never collects or stores passwords for external applications like GitHub, Google, etc. Integration with third-party apps is done via either OAuth or API keys.
+CodeFactor never collects or stores passwords for external applications like GitHub, Bitbucket, Google, etc. Integration with third-party apps is done via either OAuth or API keys.

 Repository data is stored on CodeFactor's production servers until deleted by the user.
 This can be done at anytime by deleting an individual repository or by deleting the account that owns a repository.
 We do not retroactively delete data from our backups, as we may need to restore data if it was removed accidentally.